List of .NET libraries and frameworks

-Preamble
+Introduction

 Apps created with .NET Framework or .NET run in a software environment known as the Common Language Runtime (CLR), an application virtual machine that provides services such as security, memory management, and exception handling.
 The framework includes a large class library called Framework Class Library (FCL).

-Thanks to the hosting virtual machine, different .NET CLI-compliant languages can operate on the same kind of data structures.
-Therefore, all CLI-compliant languages can use FCL and other .NET libraries that are written in one of the CLI compliant languages.
-When the source code of a CLI-compliant language is compiled, the compiler generates platform-independent code in the Common Intermediate Language (CIL, also referred to as bytecode), which is stored in CLI assemblies.
+Thanks to the hosting virtual machine, different languages that are compliant with the .NET Common Language Infrastructure (CLI) can operate on the same kind of data structures.
+These languages can therefore use the FCL and other .NET libraries that are also written in one of the CLI compliant languages.
+When the source code of such languages are compiled, the compiler generates platform-independent code in the Common Intermediate Language (CIL, also referred to as bytecode), which is stored in CLI assemblies.
 When a .NET app runs, the just-in-time compiler (JIT) turns the CIL code into platform-specific machine code.
 To improve performance, .NET Framework also comes with the Native Image Generator (NGEN), which performs ahead-of-time compilation to machine code.

 This architecture provides language interoperability.
 Each language can use code written in other languages.
 Calls from one language to another are exactly the same as would be within a single programming language.
 If a library is written in one CLI language, it can be used in other CLI languages.
 Moreover, apps that consist only of pure .NET assemblies, can be transferred to any platform that contains an implementation of CLI and run on that platform.
 For example, apps written using .NET can run on Windows, macOS, and various versions of Linux.